codefaux/persistence/README.md

 -- reworked most lookups to take advantage of actions_by_id[] -- wands[] cloned to wands_by_type[] and reworked lookups to use

-TODO: (Help wanted -- If you have experience and are willing to help, please comment at Github or here.)
+TODO/Known Issues: (Help wanted -- If you have experience and are willing to help, please comment at Github or here.)
 - Translations for strings
 -- Prefer in-game strings to avoid need for mod translation mods, mostly just need to find which ones are best

-- Rework GUI/tab behavior
-- Confirm 'Reuse Holy Mountain' / 'Edit Wands at Lobby' bug squashed
+- Holding direction when opening UI causes movement to continue until UI is closed